-Students then take a set of 5 Program Core courses which are designed to provide the tools necessary to address the educational/instructional technology problems that face organizations today, which are integrated with 4 Elective courses.
-Chosen in consultation with their advisor, students select elective courses, which provide focused training for specific positions / industries.
+Students then take a set of 5 Program Core courses which are designed to provide the tools necessary to address the business problems that face organizations today, which are integrated with 4 Elective courses.
+Chosen in consultation with their advisor, students select electives that provide focused training for specific positions / industries / concentrations.